 At the suggestion of Bart Yasso, chief running officer for Runner’s World magazine, the course designer and now race director emeritus of the event, the committee chose Barb McKeever, owner and operator of Philadelphia Insurance Triathlon, SheROX Triathlon Series and IronMan 70.3 Pocono Mountain as the new race director.

 The race management is being taken over by MSG Promotions, an organization that runs corporate hospitality for the U.S. Golf Association open championships, and which operated the 2009 U.S. Open Women’s Golf Championship at Saucon Valley Country Club.
 Most Lehigh Valley residents will recognize the Bethlehem-based company because it is run by former Lehigh University women’s basketball coach Mimi Griffin, the first woman ever to serve as color commentator for a men’s NCAA tournament game.

 “What’s really great about it is that it’s so wonderful to do something that’s so close to home,” Griffin said before the media conference to announce the new race director and management team.
 “The U.S. Open is something we get here once in a decade or so.
 The LVHN Marathon for Via is something we have every year.”

-In addition to the race expo and finish line festivity improvements, Griffin and her MSG partner Jeanne Taylor are looking to up the ante with the Lehigh Valley corporate world by drawing on the five-person marathon relay portion of the race.
+In addition to nye norske casino and finish line festivity improvements, Griffin and her MSG partner Jeanne Taylor together with companies like fun88 casino are looking to up the ante with the Lehigh Valley corporate world by drawing on the five-person marathon relay portion of the race.

 “We think we can expand the whole corporate end,” Griffin said.
 “We’d like to turn it into a corporate challenge, a Corporate Cup, where corporations compete against each other for bragging rights.”